YamaXuna/graphs/README.md

 # Project Description
 Create a C++ template library that defines a graph data structure and implements several common graph algorithms.
 The library should be designed to be reusable and easily integrated into other projects.

+#features
+class template for graphs.
+Only adjacency matrix for this version.

 # Requirements

 The library should define a class template for a graph that can store the vertices and edges.
 The class should be parameterized by the type of the vertex and edge data.